 Undoubtedly, not only Russian producers of mineral fertilizers will benefit from this decision, but also Argentine farmers and consumers of their products, since they will be able to cover the needs for import of 300-350 thousand tons of diammonium phosphate with products of high quality and environmental friendliness, ”said the President of the Russian Association fertilizer producers, CEO of PhosAgro PJSC Andrei Guryev, who heads the Russia-Argentina Entrepreneurship Council and the Russian-Argentine business dialogue from the Russian side .

-According to Andrei Guryev, “agro-industrial products and mineral fertilizers, necessary to increase the efficiency of their production, are one of the most important and largest articles of trade between Russia and Argentina.
-For the Russian mineral fertilizer industry, Argentina, and all of Latin America, following the Russian market, is one of the priority sales regions.
-In 2016, the volume of Russian fertilizer exports to Argentina compared to 2015 increased 1,6 times - up to 521 thousand tons, and amounted to 43% of Russia's total exports to Argentina.
+According to Andrey Guryev, “agro-industrial products and mineral fertilizers necessary to increase the efficiency of their production are one of the most important and largest items of trade between Russia and Argentina.
+For the Russian mineral fertilizers industry, Argentina, and all of Latin America, following the Russian market, is one of the priority sales regions.
+In 2016, the volume of exports of Russian fertilizers to Argentina increased 2015 times compared to 1,6 - up to 521 thousand tons, and amounted to 43% of total Russian exports to Argentina.

 An absurd situation when high-quality Russian-made diammonium phosphate, which does not contain harmful substances, was taxed with import duties since 2011, and when fertilizers containing these impurities were imported duty-free were safely resolved, ”he emphasized.